GeekGurusUnion/214-Project/README.md

 **1.1.
 Use a version control system**

-- Never keep files checked out for long periods.
+- Never keep files checked out for long periods (small incremental updates, make a pull request after a night's work onto Organization's `dev` branch).
-- Ensure that checked-in code doesn't break the build.
+- Ensure that checked-in code doesn't break the build (Github Actions doesn't do everything).

 **1.2.
 Code Reviews**

 - Peer-review other's work so that you understand what is going on and ensure their code isn't breaking your code.
+- Make a Github issue to describe the problem and assign the relevant person to the issue.

 **1.3.
 File Names**